 Dynamic ratings will be used for both the reliability and economic portions of the analysis.
 The ratings in reliability analysis will be based on the 90th percentile temperature as determined for the weather zone associated with the transmission element.

 For voltage analysis, all buses 100-kV and above shall be monitored to ensure that they do not exceed their pre-contingency and post-contingency limits.
 In addition to the voltage limits, ERCOT will also monitor the post-contingency voltage deviation for all buses 100-kV and above.
-This criterion is defined in Planning Guide Section 4.1.1.4
+This criterion is defined in Planning Guide Section 4.1.1.4.

 Requirement 3.3.1 of TPL-001-5.1 requires automatic tripping of elements where relay loadability limits are exceeded.
 These trip settings are submitted by TPs.
 If such ratings are not available from the TPs, or the ratings are lower than the emergency rating of the equipment, a default limit of 125% of the emergency rating of the equipment will be used.